 - Wine Shop and Wine Flight Service, 11 am to 5 pm

-For full details and the latest updates on Winter Wine Flight service, including appointment times, flight menu and deposit/cancellation policies, visit our website
+For full details and the latest updates on wine service, including appointment times, flight menu and deposit/cancellation policies, visit our website

 And check out our Wine Club options, here!

 3210 Staff Avenue

 Monday to Saturday